 I understand some people’s reticence – particularly for the less frequent traveller.
 But really, it’s about basic economics.
 Why take the gamble?
 Infrequent travellers are far more invested in their ‘me time’ – because should something go wrong, its impact is far greater – your precious time, spoilt… with zero recompense.
 Even for the jet-set – you travel for you … the basic nature of leisure travel is a selfish one, in that you’re treating yourself to something special – so in this case, the argument for insurance lies in absolute peace of mind.

-On the whole, travellers are far more likely to buy insurance in the situations where they are more at risk – far flung lands, new tour operator, deciding to get out of your sun-lounger and do something a little more adventurous.
+On the whole, travellers are far more likely to buy insurance in situations where they are more at risk – far-flung lands, new tour operators, deciding to get out of your sun-lounger and do something a little more adventurous.

 But what should travellers be looking for?
 Most importantly, take a few minutes or more to understand the policy you’re buying, and make sure it’s right for you.
 Look at your upcoming journey, or your year’s worth of travel.
 Ask yourself where you are likely to be going, who you are likely to be going with, what are you going to be packing and more importantly, what are you going to be doing while away?
 If you’re a scuba diver, with asthma, going to a minor city in a third world country, on an airline with a less than favourable punctuality record, with an expensive SLR camera in your pull-along, then read every fine detail.